2020DataSci/LBP.A/README.md

 Using these new features, we can filter the dataset to restrict our analysis to English, non-instrumental songs.
 This is important, as we would like to restrict the domain on which we will be training both our embeddings and our regression models.
 If we allow a larger variety of words, the training will be far more computationally expensive.

 Finally, we must reformat all of the data appropriately.
 Notably, we removed a variety of extraneous characters from the lyrics of each song.
-This is to remove distinctions between tokens such as “dont” and “don’t”.
+This is to remove distinctions between tokens such as “dont” and “don’t”, as well as problematic tokens such as emojis, or other unicode characters.
 The lyrics were then stored as lists of lines.
 The exact structure and purpose of this process is discussed in more detail under the corpus heading in the analysis section.
 Our Data Cleanup script can be found [here](Data%20Cleanup/Data%20Cleaning.ipynb)

 ### Exploratory Analysis
 The dataset we collected contained a total of 120,000 of songs.
 Once those songs were restricted to only English and non-Instrumental tracks, we were left with a total of 85,000 to serve as training points.
 Our Exploratory Analysis script can be found [here](Data%20Cleanup/Exploratory%20Analysis.ipynb).
 The image below shows a sample view of some of the data set: